le-huynh/note_big_data/README.md

-Code and personal notes for Large Data in R.
+Code and personal notes for [Big Data Analytics](https://umatter.github.io/BigData/) in R.